zeeshanabid94/ZoningToolkitCS2/README.md

-﻿# Cities: Skylines 2 - Zoning Adjuster
+﻿# Cities: Skylines 2 - Zoning Toolkit

 A mod to allow changing the zoning of roads.